 It is generally accepted that approximately half of all carbon that is extracted from the atmosphere is done through the process of photosynthesis.

 Carbon is the main component of the organic matter that makes fertile agricultural soil.
-It also helps soil retain water.
+It also helps the soil retain water.
 Plants are the primary way that CO2 is transferred to soil.
 Not all of the CO2 that plants suck up for photosynthesis is needed for food.
 The excess goes down through their roots and feeds organisms that live in the soil.
 Carbon from the roots and leaves of dying plants is also captured in soil.

 The world’s oceans are its workhorse for absorbing and storing carbon.
 Photosynthesis plays a role along with other biological processes that work together to sequester CO2 and other carbon compounds.

-- Biological Pump
+Role of Biological Pump

 This process moves CO2 from the surface down into the depths of the ocean where it is stored, or sequestered, for eons.
 How does the carbon get from the atmosphere into the water?
 The first step is photosynthesis used by microscopic aquatic organisms called phytoplankton.